stanfordnqp/spins-b/docs/examples_grating_coupler.rst

             etch_frac=0.6,
             wg_width=wg_width)

-We see reference to grating_len here, and accordingly this variable can be adjusted as well.
+We see reference to :code:`grating_len` here, and accordingly this variable can be adjusted as well.
 This is set at the bottom of the example file in the :code:`__main__` function call:

 .. code-block:: python